 The company’s earnings outlooks are a little choppy and they tend to vary year to year.
 However, analysts are bullish on the company and have a unanimous buy rating on Dream Unlimited with an average one-year price target of $11.30 per share.
 This implies 39% upside.

 At current valuations, the company appears to be undervalued.
-Management has picked up on this and have been increasing their holdings.
+Management has picked up on this and have been increasing their holdings and buying back shares.
 It is a strategy that has paid of well for Mr. Lestor and Mr. Cooper thus far.